|Founded||Founded c. 1948 in or near Near West Side|

 In the year 1957, the Henry Horner public housing projects opened their doors for the first time and Imperial Chaplains made their way into these buldings as did their rivals the Egyptian Cobras and 14th Street Clovers.
 Clovers, Chaplains and Egyptian Cobras were the first to dominate Henry Horner projects.

-By 1957, the Chicago police had identified and targeted the Chaplains and Clovers and began arresting several members of many gangs in the neighborhood and the Chaplains were the angriest.
+By 1957, the Chicago police had identified and targeted the Chaplains and Clovers and began arresting several members of many gangs in the neighborhood.
 Many of the boys were taken to the Illinois Youth Center in St. Charles to serve out sentences.
-It was in this facility where Edwin Perry got together with 6 members of the Imperial Chaplains to create the Vice Lords.
-In 1958 when the Vice Lords hit the streets of North Lawndale they aggressively attempted a complete takeover of the whole North Lawndale neighborhood, rivals like the Imperial Chaplains stood in their way.
-The Vice Lords spawned out of the Chaplains in 1957 and were basically born out of them, then once they hit the streets of North Lawndale in 1958, the Vice Lords also absorbed many of the 14th Street Clovers including one of their top members Bobby Gore in 1958.
+It was in this facility where Edwin Perry got together with 6 other youths to create the Vice Lords.
+Two of the youths “Wren” and Maurice Calloway were members of the Imperial Chaplains and Edwin Perry tried to join but “Big John” of the Chaplains wouldn’t let him (Source: A Nation of Lords: The Autobiography of the Vice Lords, Second Edition).

-The Chaplains continued to fight Cobras, Clovers and Vice Lords but it was a losing battle against the Vice Lords by the early 1960s and the gang began to shrink in size.
+The Chaplains continued to fight Cobras, Clovers and Vice Lords but it was a losing battle against the Vice Lords by the early 1960s and the gang kept shrinking in size as the decade progressed.

 In the year 1971 the Imperial Chaplains at last fully assimilated with the Vice Lords and became a branch known as “Imperial Vice Lords.”
 The Imperial Vice Lords landed in the Austin neighborhood at Chicago Avenue and Austin Avenue in 1971.
 In this community the Imperial Vice Lords met another Vice Lord branch led by Bennie Lee called the “Insane Vice Lords” from Madison Street and Cicero Avenue and the two branches became close.
 In the year 1975 the leader of the Insane Vice Lords Bennie Lee was incarcerated and leadership of the Imperial Vice Lords was also no longer existent, it was at this point that both IVL gangs came together to form the “Imperial Insane Vice Lords,” and there was a new leader of this Vice Lord group Sidney “Don Sid” “Prince Symphony Sid” “Prince Shy Ku Auton” Hughes that led the organization and personally oversaw all operations in the Grace Abbott IIVL buildings until 1982 when he was convicted of rape charges.
 Afterward Mathew “DJ” Williams took over as the leader of all operations for 20 years.
 Under Williams’ leadership the IIVLs grew incredibly on the west side of Chicago mainly in Austin neighborhood and the public housing projects on the west side.
 Williams also opted to allow all races into the organization in 1985 when the Vice Lord nation bestowed that option on all branches.
 The IIVLs opened operations in the north side neighborhoods of Uptown and Albany Park in the 1980s and 1990s.
 The IIVLs also opened on the south side at 71st and Jeffery in the South Shore neighborhood and they also opened in the suburbs of Elgin and Joliet.